epleaner/emotions-wheel/README.md

 ### bugs

-- [] ensure all error cases are handled
+- [ ] ensure all error cases are handled
 - [ ] loading UI for login/signup has disappeared (SSR issue)

 ### UX research

 - [ ] user survey

+Credits:

+- Icons:
+  - Awareness by Ivan Colic from the Noun Project